Guide · 7 min read

 • Place a book on your pillow

-Make it hard:
+Make unwanted habits hard:

 • Delete social media apps (re-download when needed)